·

 Nuuna Journal Review - Pen Test | Masha Plans

-However, I was told that the paper quality went down a bit, and I can actually notice this sometimes.
-If I layer my Tombows a few times, I can feel the paper getting scrubbed and starting to bleed a little bit.
+However, coming back to Nuuna from journals with 160 GSM paper, I’m noticing some differences in the paper quality.
+If I layer my Tombows a few times, for example, I can feel the paper getting scrubbed and starting to bleed a little bit.

 Conclusion